 What Prelims rewards: speed and accuracy

 The Preliminary stage is built around quick, high-volume objective questions across quantitative aptitude, reasoning, and English.
 The skill it tests is not depth; it is the ability to clear a qualifying bar quickly and accurately under tight time pressure.
+If you want that stage sequenced for you, the stage-wise IBPS PO Prelims course covers it on its own.

 Prepare Prelims for pace, not mastery.
 You need to clear the screen comfortably and move on, so drill common question types until they are fast and automatic.